Image courtesy of the Christian Family

 Vacationing Without Your Au Pair

-While it’s nice to travel with your au pair, you may have a reason to travel by yourselves.
+While it’s nice to travel with your au pair, you may decide to travel by yourselves.
 If this is the case, here are a few things to keep in mind.